thunlp/OpenBackdoor/docs/source/index.rst

 .. code-block:: bibtex

-   @article{cui2022unified,
+@inproceedings{cui2022unified,
-   title={A Unified Evaluation of Textual Backdoor Learning: Frameworks and Benchmarks}, author={Cui, Ganqu and Yuan, Lifan and He, Bingxiang and Chen, Yangyi and Liu, Zhiyuan and Sun, Maosong}, journal={arXiv preprint arXiv:2206.08514}, year={2022}
+	title={A Unified Evaluation of Textual Backdoor Learning: Frameworks and Benchmarks}, author={Cui, Ganqu and Yuan, Lifan and He, Bingxiang and Chen, Yangyi and Liu, Zhiyuan and Sun, Maosong}, booktitle={Proceedings of NeurIPS: Datasets and Benchmarks},
+	year={2022}
 }

 Toolkit Design